joaosczip/timescaledb-benchmarking/README.md

 # TimescaleDB Benchmarking

-This app is a command-line tool to measure the performance of queries performed by an TimescaleDB instance.
+This app is a command-line tool to measure the performance of queries performed by a TimescaleDB instance.

 ## Requirements
 - **go**: 1.20.2